The Clare Valley is fast becoming known for its Shiraz and Cabernets. Although famous for its Riesling, don’t despair if you prefer red wine.

 Jim Barry Wines is another world-class producer with its wines available in more than 25 countries around the world.
 Jim Barry, a pioneer of the industry, started the winery in 1959.
 The winery now produces its own fruit in 10 locations around the Clare Valley.

 Pikes Wines is a family owned winery, established in 1984 by Neil and Andrew Pike - descendants of Henry Pike who emigrated from Dorset to South Australia in 1878.
 Henry Pike founded H Pike & Co. which became known throughout South Australia for its quality beer, ales, soft drinks and cordials.
 In 1996, Pikes Beer was reintroduced to the winery and beer has since been produced on site.

 Paulett Wines can be found in Polish Hill River Valley.
 Winemaker Neil Paulett started his career at Penfolds Wines and has more than 30 years experience.
 He makes wines of finesse, elegance and intensity.
 Try his outstanding Riesling and marvel at the views from the cellar door.

 Knappstein is a small producer of premium wines with its Riesling among Australia's best.
-It also makes Knappstein Reserve Lager, a premium Bavarian-style lager.
 If you're looking for something different, the quaint cellar door is in a nineteenth century brewery.

 Reilly's Wines is located in an original stone and slate building, built by Hugh Reilly in 1856.
 This beautiful building is now utilised for a cellar door and restaurant, offering visitors fresh, locally produced food, matched with dry grown wines.

-Another favourite with wine lovers is boutique winery, Skillogale.
+Another favourite for wine lovers is boutique winery, Skillogalee.
 A father and son handcraft the wines with beautiful gardens surrounding the restaurant and cellar door.
 Sit on the verandah when the weather is good or huddle in by log fires when it’s not.